Contract Engineer Retirement Planning

 By simply maximizing contributions into the retirement fund, in just 25 years as a 1099 self-employed worker could save over 3.5 million dollars for retirement in a SEP IRA account, compared to a 40-year career of a W2 employee who would only reach about $3.0 million in savings in a 401K account.

 Even if you didn’t start as a 1099 self-employed worker, you can immediately transition your career in your 30s, 40s, or 50s and boost your retirement funding.
-If you are interested in a career as a 1099 contract engineer, check out the JOINER Careers to learn more about becoming a self-employed contract engineer.
+If you are interested in a career as a 1099 contract engineer, check out the JOINER Careers to learn more about becoming an independent contract engineer.

 What if I cannot afford to maximize my retirement contributions?